MyNameIsTrez/includes_tabulator/README.md

 Either launch the program in VS Code, which uses the `.vscode/launch.json` file, or run this command:

-`python3.10 main.py input table.txt occurrences.json`
+`python3.10 main.py input occurrences.json`

 I used this to count the number of times headers were included in the [Cortex Command Community Project](https://github.com/cortex-command-community/Cortex-Command-Community-Project), using this command:

-`python3.10 main.py /home/sbos/sgoinfre/Cortex-Command-Community-Project/Source table.txt occurrences.json`
+`python3.10 main.py /home/sbos/sgoinfre/Cortex-Command-Community-Project/Source occurrences.json`